This document should be read in conjunction with the University Classification Conventions.

 - A failure at the honours level

 In borderline cases (2% below to 1% above the normal boundary) however they will also consider other information, e.g. the mark distribution.
-The board will also consider any factors that may have affected your performance, e.g. illness, but will normally require supporting documentary evidence.
-It is therefore essential that you keep your personal tutor informed of such matters, and provide him or her with doctor's notes etc.
+The board may also take into account evidence of mitigating circumstances.
+It is important that you keep your personal tutor informed of such matters, and provide the department of any evidence you would like to be taken into account.

 The MPhys and MMathPhys degrees are only awarded as honours degrees.
 Students on these programmes obtaining an cumulative mark of less than 40% or otherwise failing to satisfy the requirements for their degree will be considered for the award of a BSc on the basis of their first 3 years' work.